Saareem/gis-e4030-abm/README.md

  ## Simulation configurations

  We input the configuration using a dictionary.
- The following keys are accepted:
+ The following keys are accepted and this might differ a bit in web application:

  ### Mandatory config keys